The Covariate-Assisted Bayesian Intransitive Bradley-Terry Model via Combinatorial Hodge Theory: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:relatedworks}, we review previous transitive and intransitive models.
-In Section \ref{sec:HodgeFramework}, we introduce a graph-theoretic perspective based on the combinatorial Hodge theory.
-In Section \ref{sec:proposal}, we present the proposed \textit{Bayesian Intransitive Bradley-Terry} model, detail the Bayesian prior specification and posterior computation algorithm, and introduce a global measure of intransitivity together with a local notion of vorticity grounded in the Hodge decomposition.
-In Section \ref{sec:simulations}, we carry out simulation studies to demonstrate the proposed method compared with some existing methods, and we apply the proposed method to Major League Baseball (MLB) data in Section \ref{sec:application}.
-Finally, we conclude with discussions and future directions in Section \ref{sec:discussion}.
-Additional simulation studies are provided in the Supplementary Material, and \texttt{R} code implementing the proposed method is available at Github repository \url{https://github.com/h-okahara/BIBT}.
+In Section \ref{sec:setup}, we introduce the problem setup and summarize the combinatorial Hodge theory underlying the proposed framework.
+In Section \ref{sec:proposal}, we present the proposed CA-BIBT model, discuss identifiability, specify the Bayesian prior specification, describe the posterior computation algorithm, and show how several existing paired-comparison models arise as special cases.
+In Section \ref{sec:quantification}, we develop posterior summaries for evaluating evidence for the ST classes and introduce complementary decision summaries for ranking and pairwise dominance assessment.
+In Section \ref{sec:simulation}, we report simulation studies comparing the proposed method with existing approaches, and in Section \ref{sec:applications}, we apply it to two animal dominance datasets.
+Finally, Section \ref{sec:discussion} concludes with a discussion and future directions.
+Additional technical details, proofs, and supplementary simulation results are provided in the Supplementary Material, and \texttt{R} code implementing the proposed method is available at the GitHub repository \url{https://github.com/h-okahara/CA-BIBT}.